alexleffell/alexleffell/_projects/jewelry_project.md

     </div>
 </div>
 <div class="caption">
     Earrings.
-Modeled in meshmixer to match an implement from the movie *Dead Ringers*.
+Modeled in meshmixer to match an implement from the movie Dead Ringers.
 SLA printed, then coated in conductive paint and electroplated with copper and then nickel.
 </div>